LauYeeYu/GFS-Go/docs/master.md

 directory, we need to acquire the read locks of all its prefix directories and either the write lock or the read lock of itself.

-File creation does not require a write lock on the parent directory because there is no real directory.
+Different from the vanilla GFS, file creation and deletion needs to require a write lock on the parent directory.

 To avoid deadlock, we need to acquire in a consistent total order: they are first ordered by level in the namespace tree and lexicographically within